datajoint/element-deeplabcut/docs/src/concepts.md

     + ***ModelTraining***: A record of training iterations launched by ***TrainingTask***.

 - `model` schema: Tables related to DeepLabCut models and pose estimation.
+The `model` can be used without the `train` schema.

     + ***VideoRecording***: Video(s) from one recording session, for pose estimation.